Dext vs AutoEntry vs Google Sheets: Which Invoice Data Capture Tool Is Best for Small Firms?

 TLDR

-• AutoEntry: Sage integration (acquired by Sage in 2021), subscription pricing
+- AutoEntry: Sage integration (acquired by Sage in 2021)

-• All three handle PDFs and scanned documents.
-The difference is where data lands and what you pay.
+- All three handle PDFs and scanned documents.
+The difference is where your data lands.

 Feature Comparison